-As consumer demands continue to evolve, retailers place higher expectations on suppliers.
-Today’s consumer knows they don’t have to wait for an item they want to be in-stock.
+As consumer demands evolve, retailers place higher expectations on suppliers.
+Today’s consumers know they don’t have to wait for an item they want.
 They can find it on another store shelf or online.
-To ensure the item is there for the Walmart customer when they want it, Walmart launched the On-Time In-Full (OTIF) initiative in 2017.
+To ensure the item is there for the Walmart customers when they want it, Walmart launched the On-Time In-Full (OTIF) initiative in 2017.

-OTIF has seen many changes since its launch, but the purpose has remained the same: improve the supply chain to keep items in stock.
+OTIF has seen many changes since its launch, but its purpose has remained the same: Improve the supply chain to keep items in stock.

 What Is On Time In Full (OTIF)?

-Walmart’s On-Time In-Full initiative is a compliance measure of how a supplier’s freight arrives at a Walmart store or distribution center.
+Walmart’s On-Time In-Full initiative is a measure of how a supplier’s freight arrives at a Walmart store, fulfillment center, or distribution center.
 As its name states, Walmart is asking two questions of each supplier delivery:

-- Did the shipment arrive on-time?
+1. Did the shipment arrive on-time?
 Walmart assigns a specific drop-off window for each delivery.
-The delivery is considered on time if it arrives within the window.
+The delivery is considered On-Timeime if it arrives within the window.
 Early and late deliveries may both be subject to monetary penalties charged back to the supplier.

-- Did the shipment arrive in-full?
-The expectation is that what the supplier delivers to Walmart matches what is listed on the purchase order (PO).
-Any discrepancies, whether in quantity or product, may result in monetary penalties charged back to the supplier.
+2. Did the shipment arrive in-full?
+The expectation is that what the supplier delivers to Walmart matches exactly what is listed on the purchase order (PO).
+Any discrepancy, whether in quantity or product, may result in monetary penalties charged back to the supplier.

 Why Does OTIF Matter?